Atisha-sh/Role-Based-Access-Control-RBAC-UI/README.md

 # Role-Based-Access-Control-RBAC-UI
 A simple User Management Dashboard built using HTML, CSS, JavaScript, and JSON Server.
 This dashboard allows administrators to add, edit, and delete user information, such as usernames and emails, through an intuitive and responsive user interface.
 The project demonstrates how to create a basic CRUD application with a REST API using JSON Server to store and manage data.

+The main goal of this project is to demonstrate how a scalable user interface can simplify user management tasks for administrators.
+By leveraging a clean design and seamless functionality, this dashboard serves as a foundational example of creating efficient and user-friendly applications for handling data.
+It is an excellent starting point for building more advanced systems like role-based access control or enterprise-level management tools.

 ## Features:
+### Add Users:
-Add Users: Allows users to be added with a username and email.
+Easily add new users by entering a username and email.
+Each submission updates the backend in real-time.
-Edit Users: Existing user details can be updated.
+### Edit Users:
+Modify existing user details directly from the dashboard.
+A seamless update feature makes editing intuitive.
-Delete Users: Users can be removed from the system.
+### Delete Users:
+Remove users from the system with a single click.
+A confirmation prompt ensures safe actions.
-Dynamic User Display: Users are dynamically fetched and displayed from the backend (JSON Server).
+### Dynamic User Display:
+Users are dynamically fetched and displayed from the backend using RESTful APIs.
-Responsive Design: The UI adjusts to different screen sizes for a seamless experience across devices.
+### Responsive Design:
+Enjoy a smooth experience across devices with an interface that adapts to all screen sizes.

 ## Technologies Used:
 ### Frontend: